The Lost Boy (Gossip Girl)

 "The Lost Boy" is the 46th episode of the CW television series, Gossip Girl.
 It was also the third episode of the show's third season.
 The episode was written by Robert Hull and directed by Jean de Segonzac.
 It originally aired on Monday, September 28, 2009 on the CW.

 "The Lost Boy" shows Blair Waldorf (Leighton Meester) and Chuck Bass (Ed Westwick) plotting against each other when a particular item up for bid at Sotheby's raises their personal interests.
-Serena van der Woodsen (Blake Lively) suspects Carter Baizen's (Sebastian Stan) return to his old habits while Georgina Sparks (Michelle Trachtenburg) sets her sights on Dan Humphrey (Penn Badgley).
+Serena van der Woodsen (Blake Lively) suspects Carter Baizen's (Sebastian Stan) return to his old habits while Georgina Sparks (Michelle Trachtenberg) sets her sights on Dan Humphrey (Penn Badgley).
 Secrets are uncovered as Vanessa Abrams (Jessica Szohr) finds that Scott Rosson (Chris Riggi) is Lily and Rufus's real son and Bree Buckley's (Joanna Garcia) intentions with Nate Archibald (Chace Crawford) are revealed.

+In the ending scenes, the song Animal by Miike Snow was used.